 A new addition to the family is an exciting time for any future parents.
 For a family that's welcoming their first child, it's likely a nerve wracking experience since a mother's body undergoes changes which they've never dealt with before.
 Many parents try to do everything they can to help give birth to a healthy baby, whether it's limiting the amount of caffeine they drink or the amount of sushi they eat, but sometimes the human body acts in ways beyond our control despite our best efforts.

-This is where doctors and nurses play a vital role to assisting you or a loved one in giving birth to a healthy child.
-During a pregnancy, you’re likely on high alert for any potential issues that can affect the health of your baby.
+This is where doctors and nurses play a vital role in assisting you or a loved one in giving birth to a healthy child.
+During a pregnancy, you're likely on high alert for any potential issues that can affect the health of your baby.
 An important part of assessing the status of your pregnancy is by regularly visiting the doctor.
-When you visit, expecting parents should be able to expect that a doctor or nurse will listen to any of their concerns, properly look over their health records and tests and flag any issues regarding the parents’ or the baby’s health.
+When you visit, expecting parents should be able to expect that a doctor or nurse will listen to any of their concerns, properly look over their health records and tests and flag any issues regarding the parents' or the baby's health.

 While parents may carry the baby to term safely, both the parent and the baby are in a vulnerable position during the birthing process.
 Sometimes there are unexpected situations the doctors face.

 One possible complication during labour is that the mother goes into labour earlier than expected.
 Typically, labour occurs after 39 to 40 weeks of pregnancy, but there are cases when a child needs to be delivered earlier than that.
-If the child is delivered between 34 to 37 weeks of pregnancy, they’re known as premature babies.
-Unfortunately, the earlier a baby is delivered, they face a higher the chance of developing a serious disability, such as cerebral palsy, or they face a higher chance of death.
+If the child is delivered between 34 to 37 weeks of pregnancy, they're known as premature babies.
+Unfortunately, the earlier a baby is delivered, they face a higher chance of developing a serious disability, such as cerebral palsy, or they face a higher chance of death.
 Sometimes doctors will suggest cervical cerclage, which is when the cervix is sutured up, to prevent premature births.
-But the option isn’t suitable for everyone and there are risks involved for the mother and child.
+But the option isn't suitable for everyone and there are risks involved for the mother and child.

 Babies born prematurely will require special medical attention which requires them to stay at a hospital overnight.
 They will be cared for by doctors and nurses in a hospital's neonatal intensive care unit (NICU), where their status will be closely monitored.
 This process is important to catching signs of any possible issues and handling them as soon as possible before they affect the infant's development.
 Parents should be able to expect that healthcare workers will regularly observe their condition and notify them if there are any surgical decisions to be made